mckn-larp/.github/profile/README.md

 # Marble City: Knoxville Nights

-**Welcome to Knoxville: Marble City**, the heart of the valley and the queen city of the mountains.
+**Welcome to Marble City: Knoxville Night (MCKN)**, the heart of the valley and the queen city of the mountains.
 Established in **2025** as part of the **One World By Night (OWbN)** network, our satelite chronicle offers an immersive live-action role-playing experience set in the **World of Darkness** universe.

 ## About Our Chronicle

-**Knoxville: Marble City** stands as the newest jewel in the Sabbat Empire.
+**Marble City: Knoxville Nights** stands as the newest jewel in the Sabbat Empire.
 Against the odds, it has been seized from a nascent Camarilla and the forces of the Changing Breeds – now we just have to hold it...

 Our game primarily operates online via our Discord server, with occasional live events to enrich the experience.
 We host full sessions every **third Saturday of the month** and facilitate downtime events to keep the narrative engaging.